-- Age: Most people are diagnosed with the condition between ages 20 and 29, although it can occur at any age.
+- Age: Most people get it are in their twenties, but it can happen at any age.

 - Race and ethnicity: White people and people of Eastern European Jewish (Ashkenazi Jewish) descent are at the highest risk.

-- Smoking: Tobacco use doubles the risk of Crohn’s disease and increases the likelihood of having a more severe form of the disease and requiring surgery.
+- Smoking: Tobacco use doubles the risk of Crohn’s disease.
+It also increases the chances of having a more severe form that needs surgery.

-- Location: People who live in industrialized countries and urban areas are also at elevated risk of developing Crohn’s disease.
+- Location: People who live in more developed countries and cities are also at higher risk.

 Who should be evaluated for Crohn’s disease?

 See your doctor if you have any of the signs, symptoms, or risk factors for Crohn’s disease.
-Your doctor will perform an exam and testing to evaluate for the presence of other similar conditions or confirm a diagnosis.
+Your doctor will perform an exam and testing.
+This will see if you do have it or another condition instead.

 How is Crohn’s disease diagnosed?

 Your doctor will discuss your symptoms, medical history and risk factors for Crohn’s disease and conduct a physical exam to check for signs of the condition.
 Although no single test for Crohn’s disease exists, a combination of tests can rule out other conditions and confirm a diagnosis.
 Your doctor will hear your symptoms, medical history and risk factors.
 They will also do an exam looking for any signs.
 No one test for Crohn’s disease exists, but a mixture of tests can rule out other problems and make the diagnosis.

 - Blood tests: Look for signs of infection, anemia (low blood count), low vitamin levels and abnormal liver tests.